Ottakring, Austria Hero Image

 Regus Vienna Westbahnhof$220While technically near Ottakring (bordering districts), Regus Westbahnhof offers a reliable and professional coworking option.
 Its proximity to the Westbahnhof train station provides excellent transport links, and Regus offers consistent amenities for remote workers.

 Planning to live in Ottakring long-term?
-Austria Digital Nomad Visa (Freelancer Visa) lets remote workers live legally in Austria.
+Austria Digital Nomad Visa (Freelancer Visa) lets remote workers live legally.

 View full requirements →